Günter Heyden

 Günter Heyden (16 February 1921 – 21 January 2002) was a German professor of philosophy and a sociologist.
 Between 1969 and 1989 he was the director of the East Berlin based Institute for Marxism–Leninism.

+Biography

 Günter Heyden was born in Stargard, a small industrial town and railway junction a short distance to the east of Stettin.
 His father was a qualified oven engineer.
 After leaving school he trained for and entered his father's profession.
 In 1941 he was conscripted for military service.
 In March 1945 he was captured by the Americans and then transferred to the Soviets, spending the nearly five years, till December 1949, as a prisoner of war.
 During his final six months of detention, between July and December 1949, he benefitted from a period of political education at a Soviet Antifascist Academy.